dataesr/bso-publications/doc/bso.md

 # 1. Introduction

 The French Open Science Monitor was launched in 2019 as part of the first French National Plan for Open Science [@mesri_national_2018].
 Its methodology was detailed in [@jeangirard_monitoring_2019].
 It currently focuses on scholarly publications, for which at least one author has a French affiliation.
 It measures the rate of open access for these publications.
-It will eventually be extended to other dimensions of Open Science, whether they are transversal (management and opening of research data) or disciplinary.
+It will eventually be extended to other dimensions of Open Science, whether they are transversal (management and opening of research data and softwares) or disciplinary.

-To support the continuation of Open Science public poly with the second National Plan for Open Science [@mesri_2nd_2021], a new framework for the French Open Science Monitor has been produced.
+To support the continuation of Open Science public policy with the second National Plan for Open Science [@mesri_2nd_2021], a new framework for the French Open Science Monitor has been produced.
 It introduces a monitor specific to the Health domain and also develops the features for the Open Access analysis.

-Produce a dynamic vision of the evolution of the level of openness Analyse in detail how publications are opened, developing indicators specific to open repositories on one hand and indicators specific to the dissemination platforms on the other hand.
+The main goal of the French Open Science Monitor is to produce a dynamic vision of the openness level evolution and to analyse in detail how publications are opened, developing indicators specific to open repositories on one hand and indicators specific to the dissemination platforms on the other hand.

 The objective of the French Open Science Monitor in Health is to report on some aspects of Open Science specific to medical research and health, in relation to the sharing of scientific knowledge that has become a paramount urgency during the COVID-19 pandemic.
 The aim is to have indicators that will make it possible to take stock of the situation and monitor the public policies that will be implemented.

 In addition to the open access to the publications, which is critical for all domains, the registration of clinical trials and observational studies, the publication of their results and the sharing of their data are specific dimensions in the Health domain, and more particularly of clinical research.

 Clinical trials are research conducted on human subjects involving an intervention other than their usual care (delivery of a drug, treatment device, surgical procedure, etc.) for the purpose of developing biological, medical or public health knowledge.

 Observational studies are "non-interventional" studies, also involving humans, but not involving any intervention other than the usual management of patients.
 They may focus on protocol compliance, adverse effects of a treatment after it has been put on the market, etc. This is the case, for example, with cohort studies, which consist of statistical monitoring of a panel of individuals over the long term in order to identify the occurrence of health events of interest and the related risk or protective factors.

 This clinical research is subject to various biases, including publication biases, which are well identified by public health researchers.
-Amongst them, the most known one is the tendency to publish only trials and studies whose results are conclusive and in line with the expectations of the researchers who carried them out (these are known as "positive" results).
+Amongst them, the most known is the tendency to publish only trials and studies whose results are conclusive and in line with the expectations of the researchers who carried them out (these are known as "positive" results).
 The consequence of this bias is that the syntheses or meta-analyses carried out on the basis of scientific publications with a view to guiding public health policies are in fact based on a partial and biased view of scientific knowledge.

 Two main ways exist to correct this bias:

  - systematic declaration of studies, before they are carried out, in dedicated registers;